Clinical Trials (PDQ®)

 - Bilirubin normal (unless due to intramedullary or extramedullary hemolysis, or Gilbert's syndrome)

-- AST and ALT ≤ 2.5 times upper limit of normal
+- Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) ≤ 2.5 times upper limit of normal

 Trial Lead Organizations/Sponsors